 \item $n_2(8,3;31t-27)=255t-223$ for $t\ge 1$;\\[-10mm] \item $n_2(8,3;31t-28)=255t-232$ for $t\ge 2$ and $n_2(8,3;3)\in \{18,\dots,20\}$;\\[-10mm] \item $n_2(8,3;31t-29)=255t-241$ for $t\ge 2$ and $n_2(8,3;2)=10$;\\[-10mm] \item $n_2(8,3;31t-30)=255t-250$ for $t\ge 2$ and $n_2(8,3;1)=1$. \end{itemize} \end{theorem} \begin{proof} Lemma~\ref{lemma_small} gives $n_2(8,3;1)=1$.
 Theorem~\ref{thm_partition} yields $n_2(8,3;31)=255$.
 From Lemma~\ref{lemma_projection_subspace_bound} and $n_2(5,3;2)=9$ we conclude $n_2(8,3;2)\le 10$.
 Lemma~\ref{coding_bound_improved_e1} gives $n_2(8,8;3)\le 20$.
 All other upper bounds follow from the Griesmer upper bound.
 The lower bound $n_2(8,3;s)\ge \overline{n}_2(8,3;s)$ matches the upper bound for $s\in\{2,9\}$.
 For $s\in\{3,5,6,7,10,19,20,22\}$ examples have been found using ILP searches, see Section~\ref{sec_searches}.
 For $s\in\{4,21,25,30,41\}$ the constructions from Section~\ref{sec_solomon_stiffler} can be used, see Proposition~\ref{prop_q_2_r_8_h_3_generic} for the details.
 With this, all remaining constructions can be obtained using Corollary~\ref{cor_asymptotic_one_weight} and Corollary~\ref{cor_union}. \end{proof}

-\begin{remark} By a heurisic search we have constructed more than eighty thousand $[132,7,\{64,68,72,76\}]_2$ codes.
-After extending six thousand of these codes we have found a unique $[133,8,\{64,68,72,76\}]_2$ code.
+\begin{remark} By a heuristic search we have constructed more than eighty thousand $[132,7,\{64,68,72,76\}]_2$ codes.
+After extending nine thousand of these codes we have found two $[133,8,\{64,68,72,76\}]_2$ codes.
 The corresponding (multi-) set of points allows to choose only between $15$ and $17$ planes instead of $19$. \end{remark}

 \begin{remark} Assume that $\cS$ is a faithful projective $3-(n,8,3)_2$ system that matches the upper bound $n_2(8,3;11)\le 89=:n$.
 The linear code $C$ corresponding to the multiset of points $\cM$ covered by the elements of $\cS$, see Lemma~\ref{lemma_linear_code}, would be a $4$-divisible $[623,8,\ge 312]_2$ code.
 In Proposition~\ref{prop_q_2_r_8_h_3_generic} we showed that $(7t-4)\cdot[8]-[7]-[4]$ is $3$-partitionable over $\F_2$ for all $t\ge 3$.
 Plugging in $t=1$ we easily see that $3[8]-[7]-[4]$ is $1$-partitionable over $\F_2$, which is essentially the Solomon--Stiffler construction for the code linear $C$.
-However, this code is ruled out due to the condition on the maximum distance in Lemma~\ref{lemma_linear_code}.
+However, this code is ruled out due to the condition on the maximum weight in Lemma~\ref{lemma_linear_code}.
 Framed differently, if $H=S_7$ is the hyperplane that is removed (according to the notation in Definition~\ref{def_partitionable}), then we have $\cM(H)\le (3-1)\cdot[7]_2=254$.
 However, each element of $\cS$ intersects $H$ in at least $[2]_2=3$ points, which yields the contradiction $3\cdot 89=267>254$.
 Thus, we conclude that $3[8]-[7]-[4]$ is $3$-partitionable over $\F_2$ nevertheless all conditions of Theorem~\ref{thm_main} are satisfied.
-Such {\lq\lq}dimension arguments{\rq\rq} are quite common in nonexistence proofs of vector space partitions of a certain type, see e.g.\ \cite{el2009partitions}. \end{remark}
+Such {\lq\lq}dimension arguments{\rq\rq} are quite common in non-existence proofs of vector space partitions of a certain type, see e.g.\ \cite{el2009partitions}. \end{remark}